 - The Aston approach: No matter what technique Tamar is using, her hands are always shaped by the influence of Aston-patterning®.
 That means emphasizing accuracy.
 Tamar's work involves feeling which areas need to be addressed, superficial or deep, and contacting those places in the most effective way.

 - Active Isolated Stretching: Active Isolated Stretching is a facilitated stretching method developed by Aaron Mattes.
 This approach involves repetitive and specific targeting of various muscle groups.
 The "Active" in Active Isolated stretching means that the client is doing a lot of the work in this method.
 Is it extremely effective in increasing the resting length of the muscle, thereby reducing tension and muscle imbalances.
+This is a tool that Tamar uses to support her other therapeutic work.
+Please feel free to contact Tamar for a referral to someone who specializes in this approach.

 - Lymphatic drainage: Lymphatic drainage is an extremely gentle and slow technique which facilitates the flow of lymphatic fluid through the body.
+This is a tool that Tamar uses to support her other therapeutic work.
+Please feel free to contact Tamar for a referral to someone who specializes in this approach.